The better the question

 This new way of working removes a typical top-down management style, enabling employees to deliver faster, better and more effective results for both customers and the business as a whole.
-As a completely new initiative, this is being piloted at selected TNB Retail’s customer-fronting business in 2022.
+As a completely new initiative, this is being piloted across TNB Retail’s customer-facing business in 2021.

 Notable achievements of the transformation include:

-- The establishment of a new customer-led retail division comprising over 4,600 employees
+- The establishment of a new customer-led retail division comprising over 4.5k employees.

-- Segmentation of 9.6 million customers, enabling TNB Retail to better meet their needs
+- Segmentation of 9.4 million customers, enabling TNB Retail to better meet their needs.

-- Delivery of new digital experiences to customers, with nearly two million customers now benefiting from smart meters in their homes, and over 5.5 million of TNB's customers registered and using myTNB app
+- Delivery of new digital experiences to customers, with over 1 million customers now benefiting from smart meters in their homes, and over 5 million of TNB's customers registered and using myTNB app.

-- A growing solutions business, incubating multiple beyond kWh solutions within its innovation hub such as battery storage
+- A growing solutions business, incubating multiple beyond kWh solutions within its innovation hub such as solar, electric vehicles and energy efficiency.

-- The establishment of the Retail Academy, where more than 1.3k employees are continuing to benefit from learning more about their customers and the growing range of services
+- The establishment of the Retail Academy, where more than 1.3k employees are benefitting from their first learning journey.

-- The introduction of a new agile way of working that facilitates quicker responses to ever changing customer needs, such as the introduction of digital billing
+- The introduction of a new agile way of working that facilitates quicker responses to ever changing customer needs.

 of TNB's customers registered and using myTNB app.